2thigh1foot/VSCode-Instructions/README.md

   <img src="commit.png" alt="commiting">
 </p>

+#### Pushing files to github repo

-4. After you commit, you need to click on the horizontal ellipsis in the Source Control tab, and click the push.
+1. After you commit, you need to click on the horizontal ellipsis in the Source Control tab, and click the push.
 This automatically did it for me, and I'm unsure of what happens with multiple users since I only have my Github account on this computer.

 <p align="center">
   <img src="push.png" alt="pushing">